-When it comes to real estate success, the ability to stay agile is key.
-Why lock your business into inflexible long-term leases that drive up liability, deal with inefficient space utilization, or grapple with unpredictable year-over-year expenses that derail budget planning?
+When it comes to property success, the ability to stay agile is key.
+Why lock your business into inflexible long-term leases that drive up liability, deal with inefficient space utilisation or grapple with unpredictable year-on-year expenses that derail budget planning?

 WeWork’s agile workspace solutions can solve these challenges and more.
 That’s why today’s enterprise-level companies, including one-third of the Fortune 500, partner with WeWork.
 Read on to discover why.

 WeWork’s position in the market unlocks unique business opportunities.
 Firstly, by combining in-house vertical integration with scaled buying power, we pass on our savings to our members.

 Secondly, we avoid burdening our members with all-in capital expenditures.
 We achieve this by amortising WeWork’s standard fit-out contribution over our long-term leases, and charging members only for the time that they occupy the space.
 All of this allows members to access beautifully designed, turnkey space with reduced capital exposure.

 We offer a fixed rate with annualised escalations on property costs, operational expenses, amortised capital improvements and management fees – providing predictability and stability for every property budget.

 For many clients, this is a welcome change from the volatility caused by variable expenses.